 All ingredients needed to make chocolate syrup at home.

-The salt and vanilla extract are optional in this recipe but will add some more depth and flavor to the syrup.
+This recipe’s salt and vanilla extract is optional but will add more depth and flavor to the syrup.

 Both ingredients are added in small amounts, making the chocolate syrup taste amazing and much better than any store-bought version.